kemal-nl/personal-blog/_pages/about.md

 # Reading

-Besides being about my Machine Learning learning journey, this blog will also contain posts on the books I read.
+Besides my Machine Learning learning journey, this blog will also be about my reading.
 In the past I used to read quite a bit for leisure.
-However in recent years I unfortunately stopped doing this.
+In recent years, however, I stopped with this.
 I would like to pick it up again by [reading at least 5 books per month](https://www.youtube.com/watch?v=gRBkIdc_VYU).
-Each month I will read a mixture of books:
+Each month I will read (or listen to) 5 books:

-- Educational as well as for leisure
+- Both for educational purposes as well as for leisure
-- Different languages (English, Dutch, Turkish)
+- In the languages I know (English, Dutch, Turkish)

 After having read a book I will write a blog post about it and reflect on what I read.
+My blog posts will all be in English.